rotationalio/rotational.io/README.md

 The next steps are as follows:

-1. Update the `title`, `email`, and socials `link` fields.
-2. Add your image link to `image` field or leave empty to use email gravatar
+1. Add your image link to the `profile` field.
-3. Write your function at Rotational and then description of you
+2. Update the `designation` and `field` fields with your function at Rotational.
+3. Add your `social` media profile `link` for LinkedIn, Twitter, and GitHub.
+4. Write a brief description about yourself.

+**Note**: If you would like to not include any social media links, delete the entire `social` field.
+If you would like to not include a link to a specific social media site, delete the `name`, `link`, and `icon` fields.

 ## hugo new command